ricklove/MemPuzzle/www/Notes/WorkHours.md

 - Update logging
 - Manually change file length from TOLD to Told rename to cause website to update

+### 4:48-

+- Improved Logging
+- Publish
+- Update PhoneGap
+	- Build with app key

-- Test on Kindle Fire
+- Test on Kindle Fire Browser
+	- Stuck at creating pieces

+- Improve Logging for Create Pieces

 ---